GenomicsAotearoa/shell-for-bioinformatics/README.md

-This is a placeholder repository for an AMAZING workshop that Dini is putting together on Intermediate/Advanced Bash for Bioinformatics.  😜

 ## Alright, enough kidding around...

 We'll likely base the workshop on material from the book *Bioinformatics Data Skills* by Vince Buffalo.
 In particular: